daniellealmeidagms/MEAN-CRUD/README.md

-# MEAN-CRUD
+# MEAN-CRUD Application
+A simple MEAN RESTful application that does CRUD operations.

-My first MEAN (MongoDB, Express, AngularJS and NodeJS) application.
+MEAN = MongoDB, Express, AngularJS and NodeJS
+CRUD = Create, Read, Update and Delete